RaquelPlaza/angular5-dojo/README.md

   }
 ```

 You may have noticed a field in the form called "Category".
-This is not a simple input field, we'll have a dropdown selector here so we can pick one of the existing categories available in the API.
+This is not a simple input field, we'll have a dropdown selector here so we can pick one of the existing categories available from an API.
 The html markup will look like this:

 ```
 <select